mmbman/Katagiri/1983-12-28-Blue-Cliff-Record-Case-49-Talk-2.md

 Those two practices must be done [by] everyone, in your whole life.
 Even though you reach a certain stage, still you practice those two.

 In other words, *the way-seeking mind constantly seeking for the truth* means that you educate yourself as a pianist if you want to be a pianist.
 In the world of music, you have to educate yourself constantly in the world of music.
 So, if you really devote yourself to study and practice the piano, very naturally you can be a pianist.
 That is the way-seeking mind toward the truth, constantly.
-It means, very naturally, you have to study how to become a pianist intellectually, or in many ways, you have to learn.
+It means, very naturally, you have to study how to become a pianist intellectually, or in many ways you have to learn.
 Under the guidance of a teacher, you have to learn theoretically, and also practically, you have to do.

 Very naturally, you can reach a certain stage.
 But it's not good enough.
 Next, you have to practice how to descend to the human world. *The way-seeking mind to descend to the human world* means ... you as a human being must be fascinating. [...]
 Your personality, your life, your presence of your personality must be captivating, fascinating, or charming, which is indescribable.
 That fascinating personality and human life hits people's heart directly, simultaneously, the moment when you see him or her.
 So that is the depth of human life.

 So you have to seek for the truth in order to be a pianist, and then you can be a pianist pretty easily in the world of music.
 But it's not good enough, because you have to deepen your life – something more than a pianist, but [rather], as a human.
 That means you have to go beyond pianist, you have to educate yourself [as] something more than pianist.

 It is pretty easy for us to educate somebody in a certain realm – the so-called music world, or art world.
-If you try to educate somebody, it's pretty easy.
+If you try to educate somebody [in that], it's pretty easy.
 But it's not so easy to educate a person who is going beyond artist or musician.
 But this is very important, otherwise you cannot have a depth of human life which is very charming and fascinating, appealing to everyone, simultaneously, beyond human speculation.

 I told you before, that person who has charming and fascinating personality of his life, his attitude toward human life is pretty flexible and soft, but very stable.
 I always tell you, you must be always like a ball.
 A ball has a center; the center never changes, wherever the ball rolls.
 The center of the ball is always the center of the ball, wherever it may go.
 That is important, but on the other hand, you have to move, wherever you may go.
 You have to become master of yourself in whatever situation you may be.
 That means, you have to go.
 You have to make a choice of direction, and you have to go.